nmfs-ost/FIT-test-quality-checks/tool-author-submission-guide.md

 their endorsement, recommendation or favoring by the Department of Commerce.
 The Department of Commerce seal and logo, or the seal and logo of a DOC bureau, shall not be used in any manner to imply endorsement of any commercial product or activity by DOC or the United States Government.”
 ```

+#### Checks for accessibility (Applications only)

+Per [section 508 of the Rehabilitation Act](https://www.section508.gov/manage/laws-and-policies/section-508-law/), federal agencies must make their electronic products accessible to people with disabilities.
+Script-based tools typically are accessible (as text can be read by a screen reader), but additional checks and tests are needed to ensure accessibility for applications.
+Some tools to help with this are:

+- Use [ANDI](https://www.ssa.gov/accessibility/andi/help/install.html) or [WAVE](https://wave.webaim.org/) for any applications using web-based technologies.
+These tools will identify inaccessible content and provide information on changes to make.
+For Shiny, check out [shinya11y](https://github.com/ewenme/shinya11y) for an alternative checker and accessible tooling options for Shiny.
+- The [18F accessibility checklist](https://guides.18f.org/accessibility/checklist/) can also be helpful for manual checking of accessibility.
+- [Section508.gov](https://www.section508.gov/) provides extensive information on meeting requirements of section 508.

 ### Documentation

-To be onboarded to the FIT, a tool must meet 4 out of 7 documentation checklist items.
+To be onboarded to the FIT, a tool must meet the required checklist items.

 #### Background Text